mericdemirors/icas/segmentatimg/README.md

 * value: new value for brush size

 ### *def get_segments(self)*
 generates labeled segments from binary mask.

+returns image with labeled segments

 ### *def segment(self, file_path:str)*
 segments the passed image.
 Two window is displayed for user: 'Segments' and 'Annotations'.
 'Segments' is for displaying the current segments of image to user.
 'Annotations' is for displaying the current annotations to user.